Southeast Valley Community Plan Update

 To effectively plan for future growth and development in the Southeast San Fernando Valley, the Department is concurrently updating the Community Plans for three Community Plan Areas: North Hollywood – Valley Village, Sherman Oaks – Studio City – Toluca Lake – Cahuenga Pass, and Van Nuys – North Sherman Oaks.

 Although each area is unique, the project team will work together to create a holistic vision for the future of the Southeast San Fernando Valley.

-The new plans will be the result of a three-year process with extensive public input to ensure that everyone who lives, works, and plays in the Southeast San Fernando Valley has the chance to make their voice heard.
+The new plans will be the result of a multi-year process with extensive public input to ensure that everyone who lives, works, and plays in the Southeast San Fernando Valley has the chance to make their voice heard.
 Participants in this process will identify key issues and opportunities facing their neighborhoods, and will then establish an organized list of goals, policies, and strategies to address these concerns throughout the Plan Area.
 A zoning and land-use map will accompany each plan to identify where jobs, housing, and open space may be located.

 1. To reflect current and anticipated conditions in the Southeast Valley.

 The Southeast Valley Community Plans have not been updated in about 20 years, during which time the City and Valley have undergone significant changes.
 Updated priorities and rules are needed to:

 - Account for changes in demographics and the built environment;